 I don’t know why I drew Tarzan with a comb-over.

 Personal pronouns are a subgroup that only apply to people and things.
 This group can be further divided into what’s called grammatical persons.
 A story written in the first person means that it’s told from the character’s point of view (‘I had never seen so many umbrellas in all my life’).
 If someone refers to themselves in the third person it means that they use their own name in place of I or me.

 What is pronoun reversal?

-Pronoun reversal happens when you use the wrong pronoun for the situation, usually swapping first and second person pronouns (like requesting a drink by saying ‘You want a drink’ instead of ‘I want a drink’).
-This kind of reversal is common amongst autistic kids.
+Pronoun reversal happens when you use the wrong pronoun for the situation, usually swapping first and second person pronouns like requesting a drink by saying ‘You want a drink’ instead of ‘I want a drink’.
+This is the kind of reversal which is common amongst autistic kids.